 And what better way to do that than through a collection of Nike+ Running photos created by runners around the world.

-Not only was the blog a source of running inspiration, it became a source of creative inspiration for future collages.
-By juxtaposing various photos created from the same set of photo sharing rules, e.g. fixed set of layouts, the Nike Running community started to remix each other’s ideas and then combine them with their own unique twist.
+Not only was the blog a source of running inspiration, it became a source of creative inspiration for runners creating their own collages.
+By juxtaposing various photos created from the same set of photo sharing rules, the Nike Running community started to remix each other’s ideas and then combine them with their own unique twist.

 From a user experience standpoint, the ongoing curation of the blog helps me understand more about our audience.
 It has inspired more than a handful of ideas of how we can improve the app in order to help our runners tell a more compelling story.